DUI Maryland First Offense | Charged with my first DUI or DWI in Maryland

 Luke Woods is a veteran trial attorney with over two decades of purely criminal defense experience.
 Luke held numerous roles in the Army Judge Advocate General's Corps (Army JAGS), and thereafter served as a District Public Defender for Calvert County for over a decade.
 Luke has tried hundreds of criminal traffic offenses, including countless DUI cases.
 Luke has a knack for expecting the unexpected, and always has an ace in his sleeve to deliver the Court.
 Luke has secured not guilty verdicts, acquittals, and dismissals for a wide array of cases to include DUI cases.
 Just like Max Frizalone, Luke is well versed in the ins and outs of DUI defense, and is able to identify and analyze legal and factual defenses early on in a case.

 We are more than happy to give you a free attorney client priviledged consultation and first dui case review.
-Don't wait until the last minute to find the right attorney for your case.
+Don't wait until the last minute to find the right attorney for your first dui offense.
 Call us or fill out one of our contact forms to request an appointment today - nobody should panic about jail time without speaking to a lawyer.
 Dui first offense cases are our specialty.

 Our practice spans the State, from Montgomery County, to Anne Arundel county, through Prince George's County and Howard County.
 We can help with a wide array of criminal offenses and help you avoid a conviction.
-We don't just specialize in Maryland DUI law, we can help with felony cases and assault cases as well.
+We don't just specialize in drunk-driving offenses, we can help with felony cases and assault cases as well.